pola-rs/polars-book/user_guide/src/coming_from_pandas.md

 )
 ```

-Not that polars way is pure (the original DataFrame) is not modified.
+Note that polars way is pure (the original DataFrame) is not modified.
 The `mask` is also not computed twice as in `pandas`.
 You could prevent this in `pandas`, but that would require setting a temporary variable.
 Additionally polars can compute every branch of an `if -> then -> otherwise` in parallel.
 This is valuable, when the branches
 get more expensive to compute.